nataliepopescu/verifopt/NOTES.md

 - devs can check that those "optimization conditions" are not invalidated during code maintenance/updates/etc

+### generate verification conditions to verify in order to optimize code

+how hard is it to automatically generate meaningful verification conditions?
+- quite hard without any developer help

 ### antipatterns list

 certain data structure substitutions

+### iterative simplification of perf-engineered code s.t. it can be verified

+sort of the opposite of optimizing code, but for verification purposes

+i.e. this crazy-complicated implementation is equivalent to this longer, slower, simpler one, which we managed to verify; therefore the high-perf version is also verified

 ### potential similarities/shared goals in all of the above